Triathlon power meter comparison showing pedal-based crank-based and spider-based options

 Best Bike Split AI assistant answering triathlon race plan questions

-Introducing the BBS AI Assistant
+Introducing the BBS AI Assistant for Race Planning

 The Best Bike Split AI Assistant brings conversational intelligence directly into your race planning workflow.
 Ask it questions about your power plan, get nutrition advice tailored to your race distance, request workout suggestions, learn about significant climbs on your course, or get plain-language explanations of advanced metrics like VI, CdA, and Intensity Factor — all without leaving your race plan.